 Adjudicated certificates will be recorded on property title, to confirm the legal use of water.
 If water users fail to register by submitting a court claim, they could eventually be at risk of enforcement for unlawful water use.

 The adjudication process will be designed to allow water users to file their claims without the assistance of attorneys.
-However, if your client has a large operation or complex legal questions, they may benefit from legal advice.
-No legal action is required before the claims filing deadline, which will be at least a year after summons by certified mail.
+However, if a water user has complex legal questions, they may benefit from legal advice and representation, or assistance from water resource consultants.
+No legal action is required before the claims filing deadline, which will be at least a year after the summons and adjudication claims form is sent by certified mail.

 Ecology will not file a lis pendens when the adjudication lawsuit is filed in the Spring.